anonresearcher1/alg-neuripsw22/README.md

 ### Angle Measure Demo
 We have included a jupyter notebook file here which shows how angle measure works on CIFAR-10 dataset.

-### Contact
-If you had any questions, please feel free to contact me at mmorafah@eng.ucsd.edu